From New Orleans to Memphis: Jazz, Blues and the Making of Modern America

 If you would like to upload your photos to our gallery click here

-Cost includes: return airfare, accommodation based on sharing a twin or double bedded room, breakfast, two lunches, six dinners with water & coffee, excursions & admissions, gratuities for group services.
+return airfare, accommodation based on sharing a twin or double bedded room, breakfast, one lunch, seven dinners with water & coffee, excursions & admissions, gratuities for group services.